pi-track/craigslist_bikes/README.md

 Building a CLI to search craigslist philly for bikes and display/sort them.
 Starting with bikes (because I personally don't search craigslist for anything else) and philly (because I live here) but a goal is to build this so it is open to flexible extension.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/craigslist_bikes`.
+Ruby code is in the file `lib/craigslist_bikes`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation